olcf/AlphaFold_on_Summit/README.md

 ## Running a basic example

 Our provided `batch_submit.sh` can be adjusted as needed.
-Within that, we provide a target list of sequences to run against (`casp14_fm.lst` in this case).
-In addtion, we also pass an output directory for the results.
-Those, in turn, get fed to the `run_af_summit_dl.sh` AlphaFold wrapper (along with some other inputs).
+Within that, we provide a target list of sequences to run against (`casp14_fm.lst`) and an output directory.
+Those, in turn, get fed to the `run_af_summit_dl.sh` AlphaFold wrapper script.

 The data for the example can be found here: `/gpfs/alpine/stf007/world-shared/AlphaFold/`.